 Why This Table Needed A Makeover

 Updating this dining table has been on my to do list for some time, however you know how it goes.
 You get busy and other projects take precedence.
 But, with recent changes to our schedules with the Covid-19 pandemic, we’ve all had plenty of extra time at home.
 My daughter pretty much finished her senior year academic work about 1 and 1/2 months earlier than planned due to Covid-19.
 And I was temporarily at home more from work due to Covid closures.
 To keep busy we started on some projects around the house.
 And this dining table makeover was at that top of the list!

 We purchased this farm house style dining table about 10 years ago from Ashley Furniture.
 It has a built in leaf.
 We purchased the table with one farm house style bench and four chairs.
 Over the years, two of the chairs broke so we were down to two chairs and one bench.
 Everybody prefers the bench seat so my daughter and I looked online at Ashley Furniture online.
-To our surprise we saw that they still sold a bench than was nearly identical.
-The color was just a little different but it was only $64 so I went ahead and made that purchase.
+They actually sale this bench through Amazon here.
+The color of the newer bench was just a little different but it was inexpensive so I went ahead and made that purchase.
 We weren’t worried about any differences in coloring between the two benches since our plan was to paint the bench base and gel stain the seat.